Caribbean English

 Caribbean English (CE, CarE) is a set of dialects of the English language which are spoken in the Caribbean and most countries on the Caribbean coasts of Central America and South America.
-Caribbean English is influenced by but is distinct to the English-based creole languages spoken in the region.
-Though dialects of Caribbean English vary structurally and phonetically across the region, all are primarily derived from British English and West African languages.
-In countries with a plurality Indian population, such as Trinidad and Tobago and Guyana, Caribbean English has further been influenced by Hindustani and other South Asian languages.
+Caribbean English is influenced by, but is distinct to the English-based creole languages spoken in the region.
+Though dialects of Caribbean English vary structurally and phonetically across the region, all are primarily derived from British English, Indigenous languages and West African languages.
+In some countries with a plurality Indian population, such as Trinidad and Tobago and Guyana, Caribbean English has further been influenced by Hindustani and other South Asian languages.